hoaxly/hoaxly-scraping-container/README.md

     sudo sysctl -w vm.max_map_count=262144

-<a id="orgafe844e"></a>
+<a id="org38d359a"></a>

-## step 1 is to fetch the images
+## Step 1: Fetch the images

-login to our registry if you have access to get at the images you need to locally build and run spiders.
+Login to our registry (using your gitlab credentials) to get at the images that you need in order to locally build and run spiders.

     docker login registry.acolono.net:444
     docker pull registry.acolono.net:444/hoaxly/hoaxly-storage-container